 No Distinction Between Half and Full Siblings

 In some families, not all siblings share both parents.
-A half-sibling shares one biological parent with you but not the other.
-Arizona law makes this simple: it does not matter.
+A half-sibling shares one biological parent but not the other.
+Under intestate succession laws, the state of Arizona makes this simple: it does not matter.
+Family members connected by half-blood inherit the same as those connected by whole blood.

 Relatives of the half blood inherit the same share they would inherit if they were of the whole blood.

 A.R.S. § 14-2107This means a half-brother or half-sister stands on equal footing with a full sibling when it comes to inheriting through intestate succession.
-If the deceased had no spouse, no children, and no surviving parents, the estate passes to siblings under A.R.S. § 14-2103.
+If the deceased had no surviving spouse, no children, and no surviving parents, the intestate estate passes to siblings.
 A half-sibling's share is identical to that of a full sibling.

 Why This Matters for Modern Families

 Blended families, second marriages, and children from prior relationships are common.
-This statute ensures that half-blood relatives are not penalized or reduced in their inheritance simply because they share only one parent with the deceased.
+This statute makes sure half-blood relatives are not penalized.
+They inherit the same share simply because they share only one parent with the deceased.

 The rule extends beyond siblings.
-Any relative connected through half-blood, such as a half-niece, half-nephew, or half-uncle, inherits the same as their whole-blood counterpart would under Arizona's intestacy rules.
+Any relative connected through half-blood, such as a half-niece, half-nephew, or half-uncle, inherits the same as their whole-blood counterpart.
+This applies throughout the intestate succession laws.

 While this equal treatment reflects a fair default, it may not match everyone's wishes.
-If you want to distribute assets differently among full and half-siblings, or exclude certain relatives entirely, a will or living trust gives you that control.
-Without one, this statute treats all blood connections equally.
+If you want to distribute separate property or other assets differently among full and half-siblings, estate plans give you that control.
+Without one, if you die intestate, this statute treats all blood connections equally.